brandur/sorg/content/drafts/denim.md

 ### Selvedge (#selvedge)

 {{Figure "How a shuttle loom weaves warp and weft yarns together."
-(NewImgSrcAndAlt "/assets/images/denim/shuttle-loom.jpg" "How a shuttle loom weaves warp and weft yarns together.")}}
+(ImgSrcAndAlt "/assets/images/denim/shuttle-loom.jpg" "How a shuttle loom weaves warp and weft yarns together.")}}

 > Up until the 1950s, almost all denim was produced on Shuttle Looms.
 A shuttle loom is a weaving textile loom which uses a small device called a shuttle to fill in the weft yarns by passing back and forth between both sides of the loom.
 This leaves one continuous yarn at all the edges so the fabric self seals without any stray yarns.